jbrt/ec2cryptomatic/README.md

 - Preserve the original volume or not as an option (thank to @cobaltjacket)
 - Start each instance after encrypting is complete (thank to @dshah22)

-For your information, the workflow used to encrypt a EBS volume is:
+For your information, the workflow used to encrypt an EBS volume is:
 - Take a snapshot from the original volume
-- Copy and encrypt that snapshot
-- Create a new volume from that encrypted snapshot
+- Create a new volume encrypted from that snapshot
-- Swap the volumes
+- Swap volumes
-- Do some cleaning
+- Delete source unencrypted volumes (if requested)

 ## Note about version 2.x

 Since version 1, EC2Cryptomatic was coded in Python.
 This version 2 is a complete rewriting of this tool in Golang.

 Why Golang instead of Python ?
-Principaly because of fun and for training for the author on that language.
+Principally because of fun and for training for the author on that language.

 Golang is also a good option for a CLI tool like this (more portable than